Bryce Paup: NFL career statistics

+Regular season

 Coaching career

 On March 19, 2007, Paup was introduced as the head football coach at Green Bay Southwest High School.
-He compiled a 22-14 regular season record in his first four seasons, and in 2009 secured the second playoff victory in school history.
-He is also on the Packers' Board of Directors.
+He compiled a 22–14 regular season record in his first four seasons, and in 2009 secured the second playoff victory in school history.
 Prior to accepting the job, he was an assistant volunteer football coach for the De Pere High School Redbirds of De Pere, Wisconsin for three years, working primarily with the linemen and linebackers.

 On March 5, 2013, Paup resigned from Green Bay Southwest and began his first season as the defensive line coach at the University of Northern Iowa.

 January 14, 2017, Paup was named University of Minnesota's defensive line coach.
 After one season with the Gophers, Paup left the Minnesota coaching staff, reportedly to pursue a coaching opportunity in the NFL.

 In August 2018, he returned to the University of Northern Iowa defensive line coach.